 - Assigned Tickets: The number of tickets that are currently assigned.

-Underneath your headline metrics, you can see your number of unsolved tickets broken down by group and status in the Unsolved Tickets by Group report.
+Underneath your headline metrics, you can see your number of unsolved tickets broken down by status and group in the Unsolved Tickets by Status report.
 The report displays the three unsolved statuses, Open, Pending, and On Hold, in stacked bars.
 You can hover over the color associated with the status to view the exact results.